feldera/feldera/docs/sql/casts.md

 always truncate the decimal digits (round towards zero).
 For example, `CAST(2.9 AS INTEGER)` returns 2, while `CAST(-2.9 AS INTEGER)` returns -2.

+Casts of strings to numeric types produce a runtime error when the string cannot be interpreted as a number.

+Casts of strings to `DATE`, `TIME`, `TIMESTAMP` produce the result `NULL` when the string does not have the correct format.

+Casting a `NULL` value to any type produces a `NULL` result.